Patterned Dates

 What & Why

-These are lists of dates I have found for next few years which have numerical patterns in them.
-They are probably of no practical use at all but might be occasional amusement as in "any excuse for a party" or "did you know your birthday this year has ...".
+These are lists of dates I have found which have numerical patterns in them.
+They are probably of no practical use at all but might be of occasional amusement as in "any excuse for a party" or "did you know your birthday this year has ...".

-For other years, download my program for finding patterned dates (10 KiB).
+For even more years, download my program for finding patterned dates (10 KiB).
 It is written in Perl and requires a Perl interpreter to run in.
-A Perl interpreter comes as standard on Linux & Mac OS X and is available for Windows.
+A Perl interpreter comes as standard on Linux & Mac OS X and is available for Microsoft Windows.
 See my article anent installing Perl scripts if you need more information.
 Run it in a console window and give one command line parameter (the year) to test dates in a single year or two command line parameters (the start & end years) to test the dates in a range of years.
-(Someday I might make this more friendly by putting it on this site as a CGI script.)

 Date Formats Tested